YUDANE

 What is a Japanese court auction (競売 / keibai)?

 A keibai (競売) is a compulsory court auction in which a Japanese district court sells foreclosed real estate, often well below market value.
 It is all-cash with no loan contingency, the property is sold as-is with no agent and no warranty, and the only documents are the court files.
-Yudane scores every open court-auction lot across Japan for the legal traps that can block a foreign buyer before they bid, and reads each lot’s three court documents (三点セット) on request.
+Yudane surfaces every open court-auction lot across Japan in English — the court’s own facts, the statutory bid math, and official hazard-zone data — and reads each lot’s three court documents (三点セット) on request.

 Can a foreign buyer bid at a Japanese court auction?

 Often yes, but several conditions can stop you outright.
 If the land category (地目) is farmland (田 / 畑), 農地法 第3条 requires a 買受適格証明書 that a non-farmer cannot obtain.
 Some lots sell only a co-ownership share (持分) you cannot use.
 An occupant with a senior lease (対抗力) cannot be removed.
 And payment is all-cash wired to the court, which a non-resident handles through a bilingual judicial scrivener (司法書士).
-Yudane flags each of these per lot before you bid.
+Whether any of these applies to a specific lot is written in its court file — and is a question for a licensed Japanese professional, not something Yudane decides for you.

-What is the Yudane verdict, and what does it cost?
+What does Yudane provide, and what does it cost?

 Is Yudane’s risk methodology open and checkable?